My Tokyo Guide

 Main content starts here.

 Asakusa's annual year-end Hagoita Fair is a colorful and exciting traditional event.
-Dozens of vendors set up shop to sell hagoita, rectangular wooden paddles that were originally used to play hanetsuki, a traditional game similar to badminton.
-Hagoita were regarded as lucky objects that "hit away bad luck."
+Lines of stalls sell all kinds of traditional products, including Edo oshi-e (embossed art) hagoita, which is a nationally designated traditional craft.
+Hagoita are rectangular wooden paddles that were originally used to play hanetsuki, a traditional game similar to badminton.
+They were regarded as lucky objects that "hit away bad luck."

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.